Why should you refresh your website for the purpose of inbound marketing?

 So, your website will need to wear many hats.
 A website needs to perform and

-not just exist.
+.
 Your site needs to attract visitors, educate them and convince them to buy.

 In most cases, the traffic you drive to your website from blogs, social media